SalomePlatform/yacsgen/Examples/fort1/README.txt

   python components.py

-You should get a SALOME module in source form (fcompos_SRC), its installation (Installfort) and a SALOME application (appli) composed of modules KERNEL, GUI, YACS and fcompos.
+You should get a SALOME module in source form (fcompos_SRC), its installation (install) and a SALOME application (appli) composed of modules KERNEL, GUI, YACS and fcompos.

 To run a coupling: